sgthombre/sgthombre/README.md

 - 👋 Hi, I’m @sgthombre
-- 👀 I’m interested in Web Development, developing cybersecurity tools, and some game development.
+- 👀 I’m interested in web development, developing cybersecurity tools, and some game development.
 - 🌱 I’m currently learning Python and Pygame.
 - 💞️ I’m looking to collaborate on any Python projects.
 - 📫 You can reach me on here or by email: sgthombre@outlook.com